 3 – Specific Gravity

 Specific gravity is a test that measures the concentration of your dog’s urine.
-This is the test that help’s your vet know more about kidney function too … and why that first morning sample is so important.
+This test tells your vet more about kidney function too … and it’s why that first morning sample is so important.

 4 – pH

 The pH level of your dog’s urine is important.
 It gives an idea of acid-base balance.